pschan-gh/cranach/README.md

-# cranach
+# Cranach

-The project aims to develop a scientific document system with the following components:
+The project aims to develop a scientific document system which works out-of-the-box for rapid slideshow preparation and presentation.

+It's designed mainly for Math and Science educators already well-versed in LaTeX.

+It has the following components:

-1. An XML-based document format (referred to as "cranach"), which stores both presentational *and* semantic information.
+1. An lightweight XML-based document format (referred to as "cranach"), which aims to store both presentational and semantic information.
     * Actual presentation is controlled by a separate XML stylesheet which is included in Item 3 (see below) or may be custom-provided.
     * It aims to support direct inclusion of HTML5 elements.
     * It aims to support direct inclusion of MathML elements, both presentational and semantic.